Business Fraud Prevention Checklist

 - Unknown vendors

 - Minimize the number of authorized check signers.
-If possible, the owner should sign all checks.
-If not possible, require two signers over a specified dollar amount.
-Never sign blank checks.
+If possible, the owner of the organisation should sign all checks.
+If this is not possible then hire two fraud and forensic accounting signers over a specified dollar amount but remember to verify their credentials.
+Do not use a signature stamp and neither sign blank checks.
 Review supporting documentation with checks and question any improprieties.
-Do not use a signature stamp.

 - Physically secure the business premises and assets.
-Restrict after hours access and limit access to high risk areas to only those who truly require it.
+Restrict after-hours access and limit access to high-risk areas to only those people who truly require it.
 The use of video surveillance or a keypad lock can be very effective in preventing fraud.

-- Insist that employees take vacation and establish a schedule of rotation of employee responsibilities.
+- Insist that employees take a vacation.
+This helps establish a schedule of rotation of employee responsibilities.
 This practice will minimize management’s reliance on any one individual while providing a disincentive to commit fraud.

-- Review computer security. for proper administration and access rights.
-Access should be limited to job responsibilities and passwords should be required to be changed on a regular basis.
+- Review computer security.
+Basic measures can deter criminals who are looking for easy targets.
+Protect your network with firewalls and anti-malware products.
+Access should be limited to job responsibilities and passwords should be changed on a regular basis.

 - Severe stress